glamorous-noob/pwn_adventure_3/Doc/1-Baby_steps.md

 > PAK files are primarily used by video games but may also be used by other applications such as the Google Chrome web browser.
 The format for a PAK file used by one game may differ from the PAK format used for a different game.
 Therefore, you may have to try multiple programs before opening your PAK file.

 So naturally I tried opening them `.pak` files like I would do with an archive, it didn't work.
-I also tried using python' module *"expak"* which is supposed to extract and process Quake-style `.pak` files.
+I also tried using python's module *"expak"* which is supposed to extract and process Quake-style `.pak` files.
 But it just gave me this sad sad message:

 ```python
 >>> import expak